stelace/stelace/README.md

 ### Develop with API server container

-Stelace server is built and deployed to Ubuntu machines, and you may have some trouble running server with another OS.
+Stelace server is built on and deployed to Linux machines (Ubuntu), and you may have some trouble running server with another OS.

 Docker can solve this with ease.